 Isolate the Threat

-- Email and browser isolation is used to protect users and endpoints frommalware.
+- Email and browser isolation is used to protect users and endpoints from.
 Users can avoid falling prey to spear phishing, ransomware, and other sophisticated by isolating suspicious links and downloads.

 Active Threat Hunting

 - Security incidents and that have slipped through automated methods can still be identified using manual or machine-based techniques.
 The most successful threat hunting analysts know how to manipulate their tools to find the most dangerous .